Elanco Animal Health Inc at Evercore ISI HealthCONx Conference T

 Umer Raffat - Evercore ISI Institutional Equities, Research Division - Senior MD & Senior Analyst of Equity Research

-Great to see you, Umer.
-Thank you for the opportunity.
-Thanks to Evercore for the conference.

-Absolutely.
-Jeff, just before we kick things off, I thought it will be a great idea to perhaps turn it over to you for some opening comments, but really to hear from you the top priorities, what's on top of your mind as we enter new year?
+All right.
+Well, looking forward to this discussion going from human vaccines to animal vaccines and beyond.
+Todd, really looking forward to discussion.
+Thank you for joining us.
+I feel like there's been quite a few developments over the last couple of years, but I also think much of the pipeline story, which was sort of this -- a big thesis that was going to play out in due time is now upon us.
+And so it's a very important year for you guys coming up, truly very important after all this time.
+Let me have you kick things off and we'll start to go again.

-Jeffrey N. Simmons - Elanco Animal Health Incorporated - President, CEO & Director
+Todd S. Young - Elanco Animal Health Incorporated - Executive VP & CFO

-Yes.
-So thank you.
-It's a timely opportunity with this conference just to share a few thoughts.
-First of all,
+No, certainly.
+And thanks, Mike.
+Thanks, Umer for having us at the conference and everyone turning out.
+This is a pivotal year for Elanco as our innovation pipeline is starting to produce.
+This year, we've seen the ramp of Experior, which is our ammonia reduction product and feedlots finally ramping after a slower start

 Elanco Animal Health Inc at Evercore ISI HealthCONx Conference Transcript